ArduPilot/ardupilot_wiki/common/source/docs/common-connect-mission-planner-autopilot.rst

    exists in the Windows Device Manager's list of serial ports.
 -  If your autopilot has an F7 or H7 processor and has CAN ports, then see the section below, :ref:`Troubleshooting Composite Connections <troubleshooting-composite-connections>`
 -  If using a USB port, try a different physical USB port
--  If using a UDP or TCP connection, check that your firewall is not
+-  If using a UDP or TCP connection, check that your firewall is not blocking IP traffic

 You should also ensure that the autopilot controller board has appropriate ArduPilot firmware installed and has booted correctly (on